acjbrouwer/acdocktest/README.md

 # acdocktest

-Test accelerator with a custom Docker image
+Test accelerator with a custom Docker image.